PaschalKen/SeeFit/README.md

 - I chose to make the project a progressive web app to provide users ability to install the app on their device, providing a one-tap access just like traditional apps.
 By implementing this, I have been able to deliver an app-like experience to the users within the browser, offering convinient, efficient, and easy way to access and use the app.
 Making this app a Progressive Web App adheres to Jakob Nielsen's "Match Between System and the Real World" heuristic by delivering a native app-like capabilities within the browser environment allows PWAs to speak the users' language and follow real-world conventions, reducing cognitive load and enhancing usability.

 ### Toggling Theme
-- You can toggle between `Light mode` and `dark mode` by clicking on the icon at the top right corner of the app
+- You can toggle between `Light mode` and `dark mode` by clicking on the icon at the top right corner of the app.

 ### Audio Cues
 - I implemented audio cue using a sound I created with my voice on audacity.
 This can help significantly enhance the user experience of SeeFit by providing pace and cadence for exercises that involve rhythmic movements such as jumping jacks or mountain jacks to keep users engaged through out the activity.
 With this being implemented, the users do not constantly have to stare at their device to check for time as they know the exercise time has elapsed when the audio cue sound stops.
 This aligns with the Nielsen's 1st usability Heuristic which suggests "visibility of system status" as the system always keeps users informed about what's going on in the app.
+- The user has the ability to mute and unmute the audio cue if they desire.

 ## Project Structure